isomerpages/nparks-festival/pages/Visit.md

 permalink: /visit/
 description: ""
 ---
+Join us at NParks' Parks Festival on 23rd &amp; 24th September 2023 at West Coast Park. <br>

-NParks' Parks Festival invites everyone to a culmination of park activities, installations and experiences on 23rd &amp; 24th September 2023 at West Coast Park and together with participating satellite locations at other parks and nature spaces in Singapore!
+Come and experience a variety of park activities, installations, and immersive nature experiences at West Coast Park as well as other satellite programmes happening at other parks and nature spaces in Singapore! <br>

-Our events and activities are conducted in green spaces, do come prepared for the elements and please ensure to be sufficiently hydrated.
+Please note that our events and activities take place in green spaces, so make sure to dress appropriately for the outdoors and stay hydrated throughout the event.
+We look forward to seeing you there! <br>

 Please approach our staff and volunteers stationed across the festival zones should you require assistance.
 The Information Booth can be found at the entrance of the festival.